 Develop trust, cohesion and accountability as measures of teamwork.
-Teamwork, in commitment to a group, purpose and goals, is built on selfless service and Esprit de Corps.
+Teamwork, in commitment to a group, purpose and goals, is built on selfless service and esprit-de-Corps.
 Trust means that others will act for the team and keep team interests ahead of their own.
+The needs and interests of the team will always be balanced against the requirement to maintain Defence Forces values.
+There are NO absolutes.
 Integrate team members with this in mind.
 A cohesive team accomplishes the mission more effectively than a group of individuals.
 Training builds collective competence; trust, cohesion and accountability are products of that competence.
-Successful teams have an optimistic outlook; their attitudes are infectious and they see opportunities.
+Successful teams have an optimistic outlook; their attitudes are infectious, and they see opportunities.
 Positive climates exist where good and consistent performances are the norm.
 This differs from where perfection is the expectation.
+We will NOT achieve perfection, but we can always strive to be better.
 Setbacks occur whether the team does everything right or wrong.
 Good leaders express the importance of competence but understand weaknesses exist.
 The leader must recognise and compensate for team member weaknesses through the recognition and use of their strengths in other areas.
 They gain confidence in leaders who help them achieve standards and lose confidence in those who do not.
-Leaders appreciate honest effort, soldiers expect realistic standards.
+Leaders appreciate honest effort; soldiers, sailors and air crew expect realistic standards.

-PRIMARY TEAM BUILDING PHASES34 PHASE INDIVIDUAL CHALLENGE LEADER / UNIT CHALLENGE FORMATION Develop personal goals Develop relationship with team members and leader(s) Develop preparedness Develop personal coping skills Become a team member Establish standards from beginning Establish positive climate Establish sense of belonging Acknowledge positive contributions Listen and communicate to individual team members and to the team Become a team CONSOLIDATION Develop personal friendships Develop trust in the team Develop trust in the leader(s) Develop acceptance of: How the team works How things are done Who is in charge Develop and demonstrate competence/develop skills to minimise risk to self and team Become aware and ready Encourage and facilitate, individual and team growth Encourage, listen and underpin trust Encourage self and team evaluation Encourage potential leader(s) Establish clear lines of authority Establish individual and team goals Establish team pride through accomplishment Establish positive and stable team climate Become aware and ready SUSTAINMENT Be aware of your emotions Be ready to adjust to change Be willing to share ideas Be flexible and adaptable Be ready to assist others Be aware of and avoid: Monotony Rumour Distrust Be a team member Communicate with the team Monitor and sustain readiness Monitor and enforce discipline Know your team and their problems Continuously evaluate the team Strengthen the team through: Teamwork Productivity Training Sport and social activities With a mission and values.
-With a mission and values
+PRIMARY TEAM BUILDING PHASES PHASE INDIVIDUAL CHALLENGE LEADER / UNIT CHALLENGE FORMATION Develop personal goals.
+Develop relationship with team members and leader(s).
+Develop preparedness.
+Develop personal coping skills.
+Become a team member Establish standards from beginning.
+Establish positive climate.
+Establish sense of belonging.
+Acknowledge positive contributions.
+Listen and communicate to individual team members and to the team.
+Become a team CONSOLIDATION Develop personal friendships.
+Develop trust in the team.
+Develop trust in the leader(s).
+Develop acceptance of: How the team works.
+How things are done.
+Who is in charge.
+Develop and demonstrate competence.
+Develop skills to minimise risk to self and team.
+Encourage and facilitate, individual and team growth.
+Encourage, listen and underpin trust.
+Encourage self and team evaluation.
+Encourage potential leader(s).
+Establish clear lines of authority.
+Establish individual and team goals.
+Establish team pride through accomplishment.
+Establish positive and stable team climate.
+Become aware and ready Become aware and ready SUSTAINMENT Be aware of your emotions.
+Be ready to adjust to change.
+Be willing to share ideas.
+Be flexible and adaptable.
+Be ready to assist others.
+Be aware of and avoid: Monotony.
+Rumour.
+Distrust.
+Communicate with the team.
+Monitor and sustain readiness.
+Monitor and enforce discipline.
+Know your team and their problems.
+Continuously evaluate the team.
+Strengthen the team through: Teamwork.
+Productivity.
+Training.
+Sport and social activities.
+Be a team member With a mission and values.
+Be a team With a mission and values

-Table 6.5 Primary Team Building Phases
+Table 6.7 - Primary Team Building Phases38

-Develop -Team Building
+Develop - Team Building